markphip/devops/guide/ADVANCED-JENKINS.md

 2. You cannot or do not want to run a Jenkins build for every commit.
-One of our applications has a complicated CI process that runs thousands of integration tests that requires spinning up a dozen Jenkins workers and runs of well over an hour.
+One of our applications has a complicated CI process that runs thousands of integration tests that requires spinning up a dozen Jenkins workers and runs well over an hour.
 On account of this, we cannot run this process on every commit as we have people committing constantly throughout the day.
 So we use Jenkins SCM polling so that Jenkins only runs at most every 2 hours.